AkhiJix/Lyrvana/README.md

 - Create a new account on [Elastic cloud](https://cloud.elastic.co "Elastic Cloud"). <br />
 - Create a New Cluster and keep the default settings intact on the following page.
 Let the cluster name be _Cluster1ES_.<br />
 - Now view the cluster just created.
 Save the CloudID, username and password for the newly created cluster.
 You'll need this later.<br />
 - Wait for the 'Node Status' to change to 'Running'.
-Now click on the Endpoints -> Elasticsearch to see .<br />
+Now click on the Endpoints -> Elasticsearch to see the properties of the cluster.<br />
 - The cluster is up and running now.<br />

 The next step involves creating indices on this Elasticsearch cluster.
 But before that, we need to take a look into the data we would be using for the project.
 This is because the Elasticsearch indices depend on the data type of the incoming data.